tailwarden/iam-wiz/README.md

 Once you've installed IAMWiz, you can start generating IAM policies by providing a prompt.
 Here's how to use the tool:

-- Create a policy that allows read-only access to all S3 buckets.
+- Create a policy that allows a Lambda function to insert items to a movies table and store the event logs in CloudWatch
 ```json
 {
   "Version": "2012-10-17",